DSmith5351/hello-world/README.md

 # hello-world
-I've established my github account to put interesting things I discover about machine learning.
+I've established my github account as a place to put interesting things I discover about machine learning.